giacomelli/BotWorld/README.md

 	- Maze
 	- TicTacToe
 	- Pong
-- You could create bots and his abilities to interact with some environments:
+- You could create a bot and his abilities to interact with some environments:
 	- HalBot
 		- Abilities.Games.Maze
 		- Abilities.Games.TicTacToe